 Unfortunately, they just aren’t created the same way and in order to keep you from wasting money and being disappointed in the wipes you buy, we wanted to give you as much information as humanly possible on the wipes you may be considering.

-For babies sensitive skin we recommend water wipes.
+For babies with sensitive skin I recommend water wipes.

 The National Eczema Association has given this product their approval which means these are the go to wipes for all sorts of sensitive skin.